ids-s1-21/project-pipingHot/README.md

 |Predicted to not have a stroke |        15         |          669          |

 This gives us the sensitivity of the model as 62.5% and a specificity of 83.9%.[^5]

+We decided on a low cut-off probability in order to reduce the false negative rate (i.e having strokes go undetected) even though it meant having a higher false positive rate. (i.e predicting a stroke when that's not the case).
+This is simply because the cost of a false negative result as compared to a false positive result is significantly higher - as an undetected stroke could potentially lead to death whereas a wrongly predicted stroke would at best cause panic.

 The accuracy of the model is 82.9% - which basically measures how well our model identified people who had a stroke and who did not.[^6] The AUC is 81.6% which is good because the model is better at distinguishing between people who have had a stroke and those who have not.
 We also did a 10 fold cross validation to avoid over fitting, from which we got the average accuracy of our model as 95% and average AUC as 82.6%.